P - Z

 doing evil things.
 But for good people to do evil things, it takes religion.

-ignorant near-savages wrote various collections of myths, wild
+tribe of ignorant near-savages wrote various collections of myths, wild

 tales, lies, and gibberish.
 Over the centureis, these stories were embroidered,

 garbled, mutilated, and torn into small pieces that were then repeatedly

 shuffled.
 Finally, this material was badly translated into several languages

 successfully.
-The resultant text, creationists feel, is the best guide to this complex
+The resultant text, creationists feel, is the best guide

-our case against the Catholic Church is that, albeit it originated in a
+story, and our case against the Catholic Church is that, albeit it originated

 steadily from the broad nobility of its beginnings and passed over at last